 "Focus on building positions and be excited that at least they’re cheaper today than what they were four weeks ago."

 If the market were to continue falling for some months, history assures us that it will move up again eventually, even if it takes a few years to recover.

 Will the market fall further?

-Most analysts say there's a good chance the market will continue falling for some time.
+Nobody knows for certain, however many analysts believe the market will continue falling for some time.

 Considering the sheer size and speed of the market falls, CMC Markets' chief market strategist Michael McCarthy says that investors don't need to rush for a bargain.